Investors hover as e-tailers boost demand for Indian warehouses

 Amazon is among them, its large, modern, red and white warehouse many times the size of a cluster of nearby godowns, ranging in size from a family garage to a basketball court.

-Amazon India has leased 20 fulfilment centres - warehouses where it stores goods and packs and sorts orders - in the last 18 months from multiple landlords.
+Amazon India has leased 20 fulfillment centers - warehouses where it stores goods and packs and sorts orders - in the last 18 months from multiple landlords.
 Still, it needs bigger, modern spaces closer to customers; the average size it leases today is 200,000 square feet.

 The sector has attracted more than $1.5 billion in private equity funds since 2011, according to data tracker Venture Intelligence, and more is afoot.